javidgon/wizard/README.md

 * `auto_now_add` --> `auto_now_add=True`

-## 4) What do you need to pay attention to
+## 4) Limitations to pay attention to

 * It's not intended for Production, only for Prototyping.
 So only DEV Settings are configured (meaning unsecure).
 * It doen't cover a wide range of settings, only the most common ones, so you might need to modify manually some things after the automatic generation (e.g some plurals)
 * It doesn't apply migrations.
 As it's a common practice that a person reviews the models first to see if they have been properly generated.
-* It doesn't support ALL `Field` parameters in the automatic Django models generation process, only the most common parameters are.
+* It doesn't support ALL `Field` (e.g `JSONField`, `BinaryField`...) in the automatic Django models generation process, only the most common are.
 Nevertheless, you can always edit them manually afterwards, so it should not be a big problem.
 * It doesn't create a full frontend tooling ecosystem (e.g `Grunt`, `Bower`...) as this is not the purpose.
 But you can add it afterwards of course.

 ## 5) TODO